AstaadDahiya/ARMS-Alumni-Report-Management-System/README.md

     ```

 3.  **Set up environment variables:**
     Create a `.env.local` file in the root of your project and add the following environment variables.
-You will need to create a Supabase project and a Google AI API key.
+You will need to create a Google AI API key.

     ```env
-    # Supabase credentials for authentication and database
-    NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
-    NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key

     # Google AI (Gemini) API Key for Genkit
     GEMINI_API_KEY=your_gemini_api_key
     ```